What is ASK?

 The Klein Memorial Auditorium Foundation is seeking funds to sustain and expand attendance and curriculum in the ASK program.
 Expanding ASK will allow more Bridgeport teens to experience the benefits of Arts Education, which has been mostly

 eliminated from public school budgets.
 An enhanced curriculum adds technical

-production and stagecraft, teaching skills that easily Translate to the workplace.
+production and stagecraft, teaching skills that easily translate to the workplace.

-Why Support ASK, What is its Impact?
+Why support ASK, and what is its impact?

 Arts education has a well-documented and widely recognized positive impact on children’s ability to learn in school and succeed outside of school, as it builds perseverance, focus, problem solving and communication skills.
 Providing and expanding ASK means more Bridgeport teens will have a safe, enriching place to go after school.
 Our ASK students come from 11 Bridgeport schools and represent every city council district.